-One of the hallmarks of our rich educational environment at Notre Dame is the opportunity for students to participate in research in their fields of interest.
-Students perform in concerts, exhibit original art, create poster presentations to describe scientific research, and analyze poetry in literary papers.
+One of the hallmarks of our rich educational environment is the opportunity to participate in research in your field of interest.
+Research Day participants perform, exhibit original art, create poster presentations to describe research, and give traditional presentations on a broad variety of topics.